-(a) The following exhibits are filed as part of this Registration $\ensuremath{\mathsf{Statement}}$.
+(a) The following exhibits are filed as part of this Registration Statement.

-EXHIBIT NO. DESCRIPTION OF DOCUMENT

-2 Agreement and Plan of Reorganization dated as of , 1997, by and among the Student Loan Marketing Association ("Sallie Mae"), SLM Holding Corporation ("Registrant"), and Sallie Mae Merger Company ("MergerCo") (Appendix A to the Proxy Statement/Prospectus contained in this Registration Statement)

-3.1 Form of Amended and Restated Certificate of Incorporation of Registrant

-3.2 By-Laws of Registrant

-4 Reference is made to Article Fourth of the Form of Amended and Restated Certificate of Incorporation of Registrant (Exhibit 3.1 herein)

-5 Opinion of Timothy G. Greene, Executive Vice President and General Counsel, as to the legality of the securities being registered

-8 Opinion of Skadden, Arps, Slate, Meagher & Flom LLP as to certain tax matters

-10.1 Board of Directors' Restricted Stock Plan
+EXHIBIT NO. DESCRIPTION OF DOCUMENT 2 Agreement and Plan of Reorganization dated as of , 1997, by and among the Student Loan Marketing Association ("Sallie Mae"), SLM Holding Corporation ("Registrant"), and Sallie Mae Merger Company ("MergerCo") (Appendix A to the Proxy Statement/Prospectus contained in this Registration Statement) 3.1 Form of Amended and Restated Certificate of Incorporation of Registrant 3.2 By-Laws of Registrant 4 Reference is made to Article Fourth of the Form of Amended and Restated Certificate of Incorporation of Registrant (Exhibit 3.1 herein) 5 Opinion of Timothy G. Greene, Executive Vice President and General Counsel, as to the legality of the securities being registered 8 Opinion of Skadden, Arps, Slate, Meagher & Flom LLP as to certain tax matters 10 Benefit Plans Sallie Mae Board of Directors' Restricted Stock Plan 21 Subsidiaries of the Registrant 23.1 Consent of Ernst & Young LLP 23.2 Consents of Persons Who Have Agreed to Serve as Directors of the Holding Company Board 24 Power of Attorney contained in the signature page of the registration statement 27 Financial Data Schedule 99.1 Charter of Sallie Mae 99.2 By-Laws of Sallie Mae

-10.2 Board of Directors' Stock Option Plan

-10.3 Deferred Compensation Plan for Directors

-10.4 Incentive Performance Plan

-10.5 Stock Compensation Plan

-10.6 1993-1998 Stock Option Plan

-10.7 Supplemental Pension Plan

-10.8 Supplemental Employees' Thrift & Savings Plan

-21 Subsidiaries of the Registrant

-23.1 Consent of Ernst & Young LLP

-23.2 Consents of Persons Who Have Agreed to Serve as Directors of the Holding Company Board

-27 Financial Data Schedule

-99.1 Charter of Sallie Mae

-99.2 By-Laws of Sallie Mae